kubecost/docs/alerts.md

 * Prometheus is unreachable
 * Kubecost metrics missing over last 5 minutes
-* More coming soon.

-This alert only uses Slack (email coming soon), so it requires the `globalSlackWebhookUrl` field.
+This alert only uses Slack; email recipients are not supported at this time.

 Example Helm values.yaml:
 ```